iotaledger/goshimmer/documentation/docs/protocol_specification/glossary.md

 A network in which most nodes can be reached from every other node by a few intermediate steps.

 ### Splitting Attack
-An attack in which a malicious node attempts to split the Tangle into two branches.
-As one of the branches grows, the attacker publishes transactions on the other branch to keep both alive.
+An attack in which a malicious node attempts to split the Tangle into two conflicts.
+As one of the conflicts grows, the attacker publishes transactions on the other conflict to keep both alive.
 Splitting attacks attempt to slow down the consensus process or conduct a double spend.

 ### Sybil Attack
 An attempt to gain control over a peer-to-peer network by forging multiple fake identities.